wolfv6/keybrd_DH/examples/shiftRegs/README.md

 [tutorial_4b_split_keyboard_with_shift_registers.md](https://github.com/wolfv6/keybrd/blob/master/tutorials/tutorial_4b_split_keyboard_with_shift_registers.md) shows how to daisy chain 74HC165s.

+OldDataHands pointed out that
+* IR may hit an unwanted sensor if all IR LEDs of a cluster are turned on simultaneously.
+* IR LEDs should not be on all the time because too much phototransistor current.

+I think Teensy LC might handle the current; Teensy LC 3.3V pin capacity is 100mA.
+    26 phototransistor not strobed, Collector Dark Current .1mA 26 phototransistor strobed, On State Collector Current = 2mA 26*.1mA + 26*2mA = 54.8mA
+add other devices powered by 3.3V pin
+    1 595
+    4 indicator LEDs
+    2 74AHC1G126
+    8 74HC165
+    1 track ball

 # 74HC165 shift registers (sr4_keys, sr5_dodohand_PCB)
 74HC165 shift registers read one row of keys.
 The 74HC165's are connected to Teensy controller via 6 wires: